Traditional, court-based separation can be an overwhelmingly expensive process.

 Those fees don’t include disbursements, according to Canadian Legal Resources Centre, a paralegal services company.
 Disbursements typically entail costs such as the court filing fee and process serving.

-Here’s an example of what those fees might look like in Scarborough, Ont., for a simple divorce, according to the firm Fleury, Comery LLP:
+Here’s an example of what those fees might look like for a simple divorce, according to the firm Fleury, Comery LLP:

 - Issue application (court fee): $157